alexobviously/bishop/README.md

 #### A chess logic package with flexible variant support.

 Bishop is designed with flexibility in mind.
 The goal is to be able to build and play any arbitrary variant of chess without having to build a new package every time.
-Right now, this is limited to mostly fairy variants, but support for more complex rules such as drops is coming soon.
+Currently, it supports a variety of fairy piece variants, variants with drops like Crazyhouse, and many others.
+More features are coming, including support for Asian games like Xiangqi.

 As a result of the amount of generalisation required to make a package like this work, performance does take a bit of a hit.
 As such, it might be difficult to build a strong engine with this.
 However, it's perfectly sufficient for logic generation and validation, etc. Hopefully the performance can be improved in the future though - this is a work in progress!